-We evaluated the size of the gradient through Detrended Canonical Correspondence Analysis (DCCA; ter Braak 1986; ter Braak & Smilauer 2002), considering the feral pigs IU as a response variable in each sample unit and the predators IU, and habitat structure and landscape classes of cover (only data of 2010 land cover map) as environmental variables.
+We evaluated the size of the gradient through Detrended Canonical Correspondence Analysis (DCCA; ter Braak 1986; ter Braak & Smilauer 2002), considering the feral pigs IU as a response variable in each sample unit and the predators IU, and habitat structure and landscape classes of cover (only data of 2010 land cover map) as environmental data.
 Based on the length of the gradients we opted for RDA (Redundancy analysis), a linear method (ter Braak 1986; ter Braak & Smilauer 2002).
 We used the variation partitioning approach described by Cusman & McGarigal (2002).
 Principal Component Analysis (PCA) was used to reduce the habitat structure and landscape data sets to seven and five uncorrelated components, respectively.
 The latent root criterion was considered to define the number of PCA axes to be used in the analysis (Cushman & McGarigal 2002).
-We then submit the whole data set to forward selection (ter Braak & Smilauer 2002) to find a minimal set of variables that explain the species data about as well as the full set, and dropped all variables that were not significant at p= 0.05 to reduce collinearity among explanatory variables (Cushman & McGarigal 2002; ter Braak 1986; ter Braak & Smilauer 2002).
+We then subjected the entire data set to forward selection in CANOCO and dropped all variables that were not significant at p= 0.05 to reduce collinearity among explanatory variables (Cushman & McGarigal 2002; ter Braak 1986; ter Braak & Smilauer 2002).
 Noisy temporary predictive variables as burned areas were deleted from the analysis.
 The PCA analyses were performed using Statistica 6.1 (StatSoft ©).
 RDA's analyses were performed in CANOCO for Windows 4.5 (ter Braak & Smilauer 2002).